To be a registered voter in Howard County, you must meet the following requirements:

 - Not have been convicted of buying or selling votes;

 - Not be under guardianship for mental disability or a court of competent jurisdiction has not specifically found by clear and convincing evidence that the individual cannot communicate, with or without accommodations, a desire to participate in the voting process;

 - Not have been convicted of any felony unless:

 - you have been pardoned.

 - you have completed the court-ordered sentence imposed including parole and probation.

-- A current utility bill, bank statement, government check, pay check, or other government document that shows your name and address.
+- A current bill, bank statement, government check, pay check, or other government document that shows your name and address.